12 Biomedical Engineering Summer Programs for High School Students

 Stipend: None

-This summer program is a great choice if you are specifically looking to work on an independent, research project.
+This summer program is a great choice if you want to work on an independent research project.
 As a RISER scholar, you will be matched with a lab (you can choose between a Biomedical Engineering and a Biomedical Sciences lab) where you will work on your project.
-This is a non-residential, volunteer program and you must commit 20 hours of research per week.
-The program culminates with a symposium on the last day where you will have the opportunity to present your findings.
+This is a non-residential, volunteer program, and you must commit 20 hours of research per week.
+The program culminates with a symposium on the last day, where you can present your findings.

 Eligibility: Rising juniors and seniors who are at least 16 years of age (priority will be given to those from the Durham Public School system).
 Students from economically disadvantaged backgrounds are encouraged to apply